privy-io/shamir-secret-sharing/README.md

 ## Compatibility

-Currently works in the browser and most recent versons of node (>= 17).
+Currently works in the browser and most recent versions of node (>= 17).
 The only reason for poor node support right now is the use of `crypto.getRandomValues()` from the Webcrypto spec.
 This exists in recent versions of node but not older ones.

 There are future plans to make this work well in all node versions.